OK. So what are you going to learn here?

 Systems of Linear Equations

-What happens when you have two or more linear equations that work together?
-They can be solved!
-It isn't too complicated, but can take quite a few calculations.
+What happens when we have two or more linear equations that work together?
+They can often be solved!
+It isn't very hard but can take a lot of calculations.

 Probability